Starlien95/GraphPrompt/README.md

 ## Note

-The code of this project contains a lot of redundancy and is not very readable due to inheriting code from previous work.
+The code of this project contains a lot of redundancy and is not very readable due to inheriting code from my previous work *Count-GNN*.
 I deeply apologize for this.
 I have rewritten the code for GraphPrompt in my new research work, and once the new paper is accepted, I will upload the refactored code to a new repository.
 Thank you for your understanding and patience.

 ## Citation
 @inproceedings{liu2023graphprompt,\